volodinroman/volodinroman.github.io/_posts/2018-12-26-Poly-Maker.md

 <h3 class="my-4">Perpendicular points</h3>

 <p>
 The next step was creation of perpendicular points.
 This is an important step as it gives us a grid of points that will be used for Delauney triangulation algorithm.
-This step was also easy to implement ... actually the whole project is not hard at all, especially if you keep data structures well organized.
-My tool works in real time, that means when you move any control point, you will get the whole polymesh recalculated.
+The tool works in real time, that means when you move any control point, you will get the whole polymesh recalculated.
 Every time we move our CPs (pink squared dots), all perpendicular points should be recalculated.
 And this is where Linear Algebra helps.
 I just turned Bezier curve line segments into 3d vectors and found cross-products for each of those vectors and a vector <b>B = [0,0,1]</b> that points right to us from the screen.
 Then I normalized calculated perpendicular vectors and used them to offset a newly added points.
 </p>

 <figure class="figure  py-4">
   <img src="{{ '/assets/img/blog/polyMaker/03.jpg' | absolute_url }}" class="img-fluid w-100 pb-1" alt="Responsive image">